Phylogeny/Discernment/.github/ISSUE_TEMPLATE/feature-request.md

 ---

-**IMPORTANT:** Before continuing, please ensure that Discernment Enchant (and any other mods involved) is updated to the latest available version
+**IMPORTANT:** Before continuing, please ensure that Discernment (and any other mods involved) is updated to the latest available version
 ----------------------------------------------------------------------------
 After deleting this template, please provide the following information:
 * A detailed explanation of the suggestion